Timgarstin1/MChem_tools/README.md

 To be able to access these modules from any place, add the following to your $HOME/.bashrc file:
 Where MChem_tools is the location you downloaded the MChem_tools folder.

-# Add MChem_tools
-export PYTHONPATH=${PYTHONPATH}:$HOME/MChem_tools
+To add MChem_tools to python path, add the line below to bashrc export PYTHONPATH=${PYTHONPATH}:$HOME/MChem_tools

 Monthly Run
 ===========

 Script to split GEOS-Chem run into monthly jobs is in directory 'monthly_run'.
-See speereate README in dricetory for more details.
+See sepereate README in dricetory for more details.